 The university does not automatically cancel courses with low enrollments for the fall and spring terms.
 The university does sometimes cancel summer term courses with low enrollments.
 Decisions regarding course cancellation are made by deans' offices and academic departments (i.e., such decisions are not made by the University Registrar's Office).

-The FSCUE Curriculum Subcommittee has endorsed the following definition of a credit-hour as it pertains to undergraduate courses:
+The Factuly Senate Curriculum Subcommittee endorsed the following definition of a credit-hour as it pertains to undergraduate courses (effective 4/25/12):

 Grade point averages are calculated by multiplying the number equivalent of the letter grade by the number of credit hours for the course (this yields grade points) and then dividing by the total number of credit hours.
 The semester grade point average is computed by dividing the total number of grade points earned at the University during a given semester by the sum of the credit hours for all courses in which the student received letter grades of A, B, C, D or F taken at the University during that same semester.